marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 #### 4. Results + Interpretation for the 2nd Question

 - **Scatter Plot Insights**: The scatter plot indicates **a positive correlation** between population density growth and GDP growth, suggesting that, on average, countries with increasing population densities tend to have higher GDP growth.
 However, the data points are widely spread around the trend line, **which signals a weak correlation**.
-Most countries are clustered at lower levels of both GDP and population density growth, reflecting steady but not explosive growth patterns.
-Notably, Qatar and Iraq are outliers: Qatar shows significant growth in both dimensions, likely driven by its economic boom due to oil and gas reserves, while Iraq exhibits high GDP growth with lower population density growth.
+Notably, Qatar and Iraq are outliers.

-- **Model Limitations**: The low R-squared value and residuals analysis reveal that the regression model, as it stands, **cannot effectively explain the relationship between GDP growth and population density growth**.
+- **Regression Analysis Limitations**: The low R-squared value and residuals analysis reveal that the regression model, as it stands, **cannot effectively explain the relationship between GDP growth and population density growth**.

   **So, population density growth alone is not a strong predictor.**

-- **Complex Influences**: The scatter plot and model results imply that GDP growth is influenced by a complex set of factors beyond population density growth.
+- **Final Thought**: The scatter plot and regression analysis results imply that GDP growth is influenced by a complex set of factors beyond population density growth.
 The weak relationship observed underscores the need for a more nuanced approach to understand the drivers of GDP growth.

-- **Model Improvement**: To enhance the model’s explanatory power, it would be beneficial to explore additional predictors and refine the model.
+It would be beneficial to explore additional predictors and refine the model.

 ### Question 2 a: Which factors finally drive economic growth (GDP)?